Injac/AuthServer/README.md

 Yes, some tables don't belong there, but I have put them there for security reasons.
 I have installed different tables in different databases to devide them in general from each other.

-You may find for example a system-user-id here, but no real-system-user data, or even a connection to the system-user-database.
-It's all done via API-Calls.
-This data was kept strictly separate.

 ## Important classes and files